 3.3 Excreta management

-In the villages studied, modern latrines were found in 5%, 45%, 30%, and 60% of households in the villages of Groguida, Lipkilliassé, Lahou-Kpanda, and Braffedon, respectively (Figure 3; 4A).
+In the villages studied, modern latrines were found in 5%, 45%, 30%, and 60% of households in Groguida, Lipkilliassé, Lahou-Kpanda, and Braffedon, respectively (Figure 3; 4A).
 Furthermore, 10% of households in Braffédon used traditional latrines (Figure 3; 4B).
 It should be noted that the modern latrines built in the villages of Groguida, Likpilliassé and Lohou-Kpanda were equipped with permeable pits, which allow wastewater to seep into the ground.
 The households justified this choice on the grounds that their villages are located on the sandy coastal strip, which is only accessible via the lagoon.
 If the pits are impermeable, septic tank trucks cannot empty them once they are full.
 However, this situation can facilitate the contamination of shallow groundwater in these villages (Hounsinou et al., 2015).
 In addition, 30 to 89% of households were found to practice open defecation in the bush in Braffedon or along the lagoon and sea in Groguida, Likpilliassé and Lahou-Kpanda.